\"Writing.Com

 Don't forget to support our sponsor!

-ASIN: 197380364X
+ASIN: B083RZ37SZ

-Amazon's Price: $ 15.99
+Amazon's Price: Price N/A

 Ask & Answer

-Replies to my last Short Stories newsletter "Freytag versus Three Acts that asked Is an upside down V?
+Replies to my last Short Stories newsletter "Freytag versus Three ActsOpen in new Window. that asked Is an upside down V?
 Is it a pyramid?
 Is it a triangle?
 Or is it a rope with knots?

-Damon Nomad wrote: Nice summary, the Freytag construct helps me when outlining.
+Damon Nomad Author Icon wrote: Nice summary, the Freytag construct helps me when outlining.
 I don’t visualize a symmetric triangle.
 The rising action is a longer route than the resolution.
 Learning to draw out the climax is also a powerful storytelling tool.

 I agree that the resolution is a shorter leg than the rising action.
 Not sure about drawing out the moment of highest tension.
 It's not "highest" if it's a long part of the narration.
 That would put it either back into rising action or sweep it over the edge into resolution.